-Once you have setup your blog and social media accounts, then it’s time to create a few contents before you launch your blog.
+Once you have set up your blog and social media accounts, then it’s time to create a few pieces of content before you launch your blog.
 There’s no required number, but for me, I created 10 articles aside from the static pages before I started marketing my blog.
-This is to ensure that once a reader find my blog, he/she won’t find just a single piece of article on the whole website.
+This is to ensure that once a reader finds my blog, he/she won’t find just a single piece of article on the whole website.

 The basic static pages include:

-After a year of blogging, once I have accummulated a lot of articles on my blog, then I created additional static pages that I feel are relevant to my blog.
+After a year of blogging, once I have accumulated a lot of articles on my blog, then I created additional static pages that I feel are relevant to my blog.

 The content strategy in simple terms means: